Ty France Player Props: Mariners vs. Guardians

 Guardians Pitching Rankings (2022)

-- The 27-year-old righty last appeared Tuesday, Oct.
-18 against the New York Yankees, when he started and went a third of an inning.
+- The 28-year-old righty last appeared Sunday, Oct.
+16 against the New York Yankees, when he started and went five innings.

 © 2023 Data Skrive.
 All rights reserved.